scottrlarson/profession/content/links/repair/link-ifixit.com.md

 +++
 - \#3 - [IFixit](https://www.ifixit.com/)

 iFixit is a wiki-based site that teaches people how to fix almost anything.
 Anyone can create a repair manual for a device, and anyone can also edit the existing set of manuals to improve them.
-Our site empowers individuals to share their technical knowledge with the rest of the world.
+The site empowers individuals to share their technical knowledge with the rest of the world.

 I use the ifixit site for disassembly reference for laptops.
 But I also purchase parts from the site I cannot find anywhere else.
 I support